Azzamean/linux/wp-content/plugins/publishpress-authors/readme.txt

 Together, these plugins are a suite of powerful publishing tools for WordPress.
 If you need to create a professional workflow in WordPress, with moderation, revisions, permissions and more... then you should try PublishPress.

 =  Bug Reports =
 Bug reports for PublishPress Authors are welcomed in our [repository on GitHub](https://github.com/publishpress/publishpress-authors).
 Please note that GitHub is not a support forum, and that issues that aren’t properly qualified as bugs will be closed.
-= Follow the PublishPress team =
-Follow PublishPress on [Facebook](https://www.facebook.com/publishpress), [Twitter](https://www.twitter.com/publishpresscom) and [YouTube](https://www.youtube.com/publishpress).

 = Thank You =
 This plugin is partly based on Co-Authors Plus, which includes the work of batmoo, danielbachhuber and automattic.
 This plugin also uses work from the Bylines plugin by danielbachhuber.

 == Screenshots ==

-1. Add multiple authors: With PublishPress Authors, you can choose multiple authors for each post.
+1. With PublishPress Authors, you can choose multiple authors for each post.
+When you write a post, you’ll see the Authors box in the right sidebar.
+You can choose from all the users on your site, and assign them as authors.
-2. Show your author profiles: PublishPress Authors gives you multiple ways to show author profiles.
+2. PublishPress Authors gives you multiple ways to show author profiles.
 You can display authors under your content, in a widget, using shortcodes and more.
-3. Add guest authors: Using PublishPress Authors, you can create Guest Authors who don’t need an account on your site.
+3. Using PublishPress Authors, you can create Guest Authors who don’t need an account on your site.
+PublishPress will treat Guest Authors identically to Authors who have WordPress accounts.
+4. PublishPress Authors allows you to showcase the work of each individual author with customizable author pages where you decide which post information is displayed including tags, read more links, excerpts, and more.
-4. Custom fields for author profiles: PublishPress Authors Pro enables you to create custom fields for your author profiles.
+5. PublishPress Authors Pro enables you to create custom fields for your author profiles.
+You can add Text, WYSIWYG, Links, email fields and more.
-5. Custom layouts for author profiles: PublishPress Authors Pro enables you to build custom layouts for authors.
+6. PublishPress Authors Pro enables you to build custom layouts for authors.
+Using all your author information and custom fields, you can design beautiful layouts for your authors.
+7. PublishPress Authors allows you to organize your authors by categories.
+You can organize your authors into groups such as “Authors”, “Coauthors”, “Reviews”, “Editors”, and more.

 == Frequently Asked Questions ==